a hydrangea primer, with chanticleer’s eric hsu

 (Photo credits: Eric Hsu portrait by Panayoti Kelaidis.
 Shot of chairs, walkway, serrata detail and winter garden from The Art of Gardening© Copyright 2015 by the Chanticleer Foundation.
 Published by Timber Press, Portland, OR.
 Used by permission of the publisher.
 All rights reserved.
 Photo of paniculata with Chamaecyparis and of H. quercifolia by Lisa Roper, courtesy of Chanticleer.)

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the September 14, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Sept.
+14, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).